kakokamo/Ense271Labs/README.md

 # ENSE 271 – People-Centered Design - Laboratory
-Welcome to my Ense 271 lab repositry<br>
+Welcome to my Ense 271 lab repositry!<br>
 **Lab Overview:**<br>
 The purpose of the lab is to introduce you to tools supporting people-centered design, including GitHub, StoriesOnBoard